Abstracts received after the deadline will not be accepted.

 VIRTUAL POSTER PRESENTATION INSTRUCTIONS

-Virtual poster presenters will need to email Billy Crow (email@example.com) a PDF of their poster and a < 5 minute high-quality digital audio recording discussing the poster before September 1st.
+Virtual poster presenters will need to email Billy Crow (email@example.com) a poster (42x60 and 600dpi) in jpeg format and a < 5 minute high-quality digital audio recording (mp4 format) discussing the poster before September 1st.

 These individual, pre-recorded presentations will be turned into a video presentation montage to be played during the in-person poster session.
 Each poster will come up on the screen for 5 minutes and the audio narration will play, then the video will move to the next poster.
 The video will play on a continuous loop during the wine and cheese poster session.

 The posters will also be made available for viewing on the SON website (no audio) to those who register for the meeting face to face or virtually.